Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-13-chicken-tractor.md

 images = ["/images/posts/2018-04-13-chicks-m-c.jpg"]
 +++

 The chicks [keep getting bigger](/posts/chicks-are-growing-fast) and the dog crate they are in is getting a little tight.
-We eventually need to figure out a new temporary home for them, before they are big enough to live in the chicken coup.
+We eventually need to figure out a new temporary home for them, before they are big enough to live in the chicken coop.
 However, in the mean time, I built a chicken tractor so that they can have some outside time.
 It is a much larger area for them to run around in and they are able to free range for part of the day.

 {{<figure class="center" src="/images/posts/2018-04-13-chicks-m-c.jpg" caption="The kids really enjoyed feeding the chicks some vegtable scraps">}}